SirHesti/hsguard/GUIDE.md

 [ $rc -gt 0 ]  && diemsg $rc "Error[$rc] while hsguard testdb"
 ```

-if you got a PANIC Error use the LOG to see what happens.
-In this case
+if you got a PANIC Error use the LOG-File to see what exactly happened.
+In this
-i wish you 'good luck'.
+case i wish you 'good luck'.
 Hope this a concurrent access.

 <a name="DATABASE">Check Database</a>